playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/facebook-api.md

             }
         },

-        // hide the logout dialog
+        // Hide the dialog with a logout button
         hideLogout: function () {
             var logout = document.querySelector(".fb-logout");
             if (logout) {